grage03/prello/src/assets/styles/README.md

 Сontains styles for the main page elements.
 All styles should be applied automatically when the application is first rendered.

-### _functions.sass

-Here you should make various kinds of calculations, different operations that are repeated in different files.

 ### _helpers.sass